|Session I: June 23–25; June 26–July 1, 2017|

 Advance registration is required to ensure your enrollment.
 To register please send your deposit to us via Paypal on this website.
 A letter of acknowledgment containing pertinent information as well as a questionnaire will be emailed to you upon receipt of your registration.
 Your balance due for registration and/or accommodation fees must be paid upon your arrival and check-in to the workshop.

 Participants who enroll in any combination of 5- and/or 8-day workshops for both Session I and Session II receive a 20% tuition discount for each workshop.

-There is also a tuition discount available to all participants who register before midnight on May 23, 2017 for Session I and June 27, 2017 for Session II.
+There is also a tuition discount available to all participants who register before midnight on June 27, 2017

-Full refunds are made for cancellations received prior to May 24 for Session I and June 28 for Session II.
-From May 24–June 7 for Session I and June 28–July 12 for Session II, a cancellation fee of 50% of the deposit will be charged to cover administrative costs.
-Deposit is forfeited if cancellation is made after June 7 for Session I and July 12 for Session II.
+Full refunds are made for cancellations received prior to June 28.
+From June 28–July 12, a cancellation fee of 50% of the deposit will be charged to cover administrative costs.
+Deposit is forfeited if cancellation is made after July 12.
 If the workshop is canceled or postponed, neither Smith College nor The Western Wind is responsible for any related costs, charges, or expenses, including cancellation/change charges assessed by airlines or travel agencies.

 The Smith Workshops also offer opportunities to perform in larger ensembles and sing informally in open reading sessions.
 Our guest faculty members coach and accompany singers in ensemble and solo repertoire from the Renaissance and Early Baroque, as well as in the subtleties of jazz and pop performance.